arkadiuszbachorski/laravel-xmake/README.md

 ###### --fields
 You can provide fields for validation there.

+###### --resource -x
+It injects given resource to index, store, show, edit and update returns.
+It does nothing when no --api flag provided.

 ###### --request -r
 It injects given request to create and update methods.
 If the file doesn't exist - it can be created with fields you provided.